What You're Actually Seeing

 How It Unfolds (Minute by Minute)

-- T+5 to T+30: The glow fades as geometry shifts.
-What's left is a broad, ghostly veil that slowly disperses.
+- T+5 to T+30: The glow fades as sunlight geometry changes and the plume disperses.

 When to Watch For It